ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

-Here, the name of the hole is used to invoke different utilities and filter by specific modules, but the limitation of having only the name makes it impractical to invoke more than one command at a time, and requires us to use `_` in the names of the modules we want to filter by.
+Here, the name of the hole is used to invoke different utilities and filter by specific modules, but the limitation of having only the name makes it impractical to invoke more than one command at a time, and requires users to use `_` in the names of the modules we want to filter by.